How to make a revision timetable and stick to it

 I hear you.
 It's all very well for me to sit here telling you how it's done.
 It's different when you're trying to do it.

-If you’re struggling to make a revision timetable or stick to it (or both) book a free 15 minute call with me and I’ll see what I can do to help!
+If you're struggling to make a revision timetable or stick to it (or both) check out how you can work with me more a member of my team of academic coaches.

 Question: How do you make sure you stick to your revision timetable?
 Leave your answer in the comments below.